braniik/braniik/README.md

 ### 🔧 What I'm up to

-- 🔐 Playing around with something in Kotlin.
+- 📱 Playing around a custom Android Launcher